mirzawaqasahmed/f5-big-iq-lab/docs/class02/module4/module4.rst

 Module 4: Setup a Service scaling group (SSG) in AWS
 ====================================================

-.. note:: On this page there is no actions to be done here regarding the lab itself

 In this module, we will learn about the ``Service Scaling Group`` (SSG) feature provided with BIG-IQ 6.0 in a the ``AWS`` environment.